 McFadden, Thomas.
 2004.
 The position of morphological case in the derivation: A study on the syntax-morphology interface.
 Philadelphia, PA: University of Pennsylvania.
 (Doctoral dissertation.)

 Moravcsik, Edith A. 1974.
 Object-verb agreement.
 Working Papers on Language Universals 15.
 25–140.

+Müller, Gereon.
+2007.
+Notes on paradigm economy.
+Morphology 17.
+1–38.

 Nevins, Andrew.
 2007.
 The representation of third person and its consequences for person-case effects.
 Natural Language & Linguistic Theory 25.
 273–313.